swcarpentry/git-novice/_extras/guide.md

 ## [Citation]({{ page.root }}{% link _episodes/12-citation.md %})

 We teach about citation because it is important to give learners the tools to respect the licensing chosen for the code.
+Adding a citation file that includes a suggested citation makes it easier for people to use content in the repository.
+Since they know exactly how they can use it and how to cite it, they are more likely to use it.
+Without this information, people are more likely to either look for a repository that includes this information, or use the content in the repository without citing it at all!

 ## [Hosting]({{ page.root }}{% link _episodes/13-hosting.md %})